Walter Minx: Aftermath

-Walter Minx was released from prison in 1946.
+Minx was released from prison in 1946.
 He moved from Milwaukee to Saukville, Wisconsin, married, opened a hardware store (Minx Hardware), and later became a master plumber.
 He also obtained a pilot's license and built a 36-foot cabin cruiser in his backyard.
 Yet he was never quite able to shake his past notoriety.
 Late in his life, he told a reporter, "I am bitter for 50 years.
 I paid my debt to society.
 I was guilty, there was no question about it.
 But there shouldn't even have been a trial.
 I confessed.
 All my work is for naught.
 I'm still an ex-con.
 It still brings emotion."
 In 1949, Minx attempted a venture into the NASCAR Strictly Stock Series (now the NASCAR Cup Series), making his first and only career start at Langhorne Speedway, where he would finish 43rd after being involved in an accident on lap 25.
 In 1983 Minx and his wife Eleanor moved to Port Charlotte, Florida.
 He died at Winkler Court, Fort Myers, Florida on June 30, 2009.
 He was 92 years old.